Primary Navigation Mobile

 There are two engines, a petrol and a diesel, both 3.0-litre straight-sixes from BMW.
 Smartly, Ineos has a deal that covers the next generation of engines as well.
 Transmissions are from ZF, axles from tractor-makers Carraro, and a lot of the development work has been done by Magna, the same people who make the G-Class for Mercedes-Benz.

 The diesel engine seems to be poorly calibrated with the eight-speed ZF automatic transmission.
 It’s quite a contrast with the petrol, which is responsive, smooth and feels like it has more power and torque than you’d ever need.
 The figures don’t really tell the story: 0-62mph in 8.6sec for the petrol rather than 9.9sec for the diesel, and a top speed of 99mph in both cases.
-On the road, the petrol feels quicker and more enjoyable.
+On the road, the petrol feels far quicker and more enjoyable.

 It’s tuned this way for superior off-road handling – recirculating ball setups don’t ‘kick’ back like regular rack and pinion systems, and can handle shocks better.
 But it’s a compromise too far for us to recommend this for on-road use.

-The long-travel suspension is impressive on and off the road: soaking up bumps, and keeping the wheels on the ground.
+However, the long-travel suspension is impressive on and off the road: soaking up bumps, and keeping the wheels on the ground.
 The ground clearance is good, so deep ruts don’t halt your progress.

 12